reynaldo-00/100-days-of-code/log.md

 **Thoughts:**
 1. Android error were more straight forward than i thought
 2. Excited too have a better understanding of mongodb

+### Day 014: Aug 24th, 2018

+**Today's Progress:**
+1. Setup post request for pmodoro live api
+2. Start, Pause, Reset functions

+**Thoughts:**
+1. Next up is making it update on the client when values are updated server side (realtime db)